 The LGEA will provide audits up to a value of $150,000 per fiscal year, per Applicant.

-In applying the foregoing cap to state entities, LGEA will treat each State Agency and Department as a separate entity, but subject the group of State Departments (defined as all those entities using Tax ID: 21-6000928) to an overall cap of $450,000 per fiscal year.
+In applying the foregoing cap to state entities, LGEA will treat each State Agency and Department as a separate entity, but subject the group of State Departments (defined as all those entities using Tax ID: 21-6000928) to an overall cap of $450,000 per fiscal year, which overall cap may, with the approval of Board Staff, be increased up to a maximum of $1,000,000.

 For larger Applicants interested in pursuing ESIP (by selecting intent to pursue ESIP on the application), if the audit cost exceeds or is expected to exceed $150,000, the Program Manager will work with the Board Staff to determine and authorize a larger cost cap, not to exceed $300,000.